 After-Death Communication

 Some people believe in after-death communication, while others do not.
-Here are two events that happened to me.
+Here are three events that happened to me.
 You can read them and decide for yourself: Is it possible?

 The boundaries which divide Life from Death are at best shadowy and vague.